TheFourthKaramazov/Point-Pro/README.md

 ## Credit

 This project uses the Depth Pro model for depth estimation.
-The model is Developped by Apple's ML lab and the github repository can be found here: https://github.com/apple/ml-depth-pro
+The model is developped by Apple's ML lab and the github repository can be found here: https://github.com/apple/ml-depth-pro